JeevanBhargav/Breast-Cancer-Wisconsin/README.md

 # Jeevan's Portfolio

-# Project 1: Breast Cancer Wisconsin (Diagnostic) Data Set - Predict whether the cancer is benign or malignant
+# Breast Cancer Wisconsin (Diagnostic) Data Set - Predict whether the cancer is benign or malignant

 This is a project for my Principle of Data Management and Mining class, where I worked on the breast-cancer-wisconsin.csv dataset to predict whether a breast cancer instance is benign or malignant.